The Ultimate Guide on How to Open a Gym or Studio

 Start-Up Task #5: Research State and Local Health Club Laws

-Most states have specific statutes and regulations specifically for fitness related facilities.
+Most states have specific statutes and regulations specifically for fitness related businesses.

-These can include requirements regarding AEDs, member contracts, cancellation policies, and more.
+These can include requirements regarding AEDs, member contracts, cancellation policies, bonds, and more.

 Start-Up Task #6: Register for State and Local Licenses and Permits